 What Do I Do When I Arrive?

 When you come in you’ll be greeted by a friendly face who will give you a guide to our morning worship service, answer any questions you might have, and direct you to our kids' area.
-We have nursery care and preschool classes available during the entire service and age appropriate bible classes for 1st through 6th graders during the preaching portion of the service.
-If however, you’d prefer to have your children with you during the service, please do so; children are always welcome.
+We have nursery care and preschool classes available during the entire morning and age-appropriate bible classes for 1st through 6th graders during core seminars from 9:30-10:15.

 What Happens During the Worship Service?